jmderic/sudoku_dlx/README.md

 Summary
 -------

-Implements Knuth's DLX "Dancing Links" concept for with Algorithm X to solve the "exact cover" problem.
+Implements Knuth's DLX "Dancing Links" concept for Algorithm X to solve the "exact cover" problem.
 The DLX algorithm was originally a shared library; now it is a C++ header-only library wholly within `./include/jmdlx.h`.
-A couple supporting files give the Sudoku Solver use case which demos the API and acts as a starter test program.
+A couple supporting files give the Sudoku Solver use case which demonstrates the API and acts as a starter test program.

 The whole thing is pretty short: